FNNDSC/pfstate/README.rst

         help    = 'Message payload for internalctl control.'
     )

+    # Create a test class
     class D(S):
         """
-        A derived 'pfstate' class that keeps system state.
+        A derived class with problem-specific state

         See https://github.com/FNNDSC/pfstate for more information.

         """

         def __init__(self, *args, **kwargs):
             """
-            An object to hold some generic/global-ish system state, in C_snode trees.
+            Constructor
             """
             self.state_create(
             {
                 'additionalState': {
                     'desc':         'Additional state information',
                     'theAnswer':    42,
                     'theQuestion':  'What do you get if you multiple six by nine', 'foundBy':      'Arthur Dent',
                     'note':     {
                         'additional':   'was this really Arthur Dent, though?', 'action':   {
                             'item1':    'further research might be needed'
                         }
                     }
                 },
                 'earthState': {
                     'current':      'Destroyed',
-                'reason':       'Hyper space bypass',
+                    'reason':       'Facilitate Hyperspace bypass',
                     'survivors': {
                         'humans':   ['Arthur Dent', 'Ford Prefect', 'Trillian'],
                         'dolphins': 'Most of them',
                         'note': {
                             'exception':    'Ford Prefect is not a human' }
                     }
                 }
             },
             *args, **kwargs)

     state   = D(
         version     = str_version,
         name        = str_name,
         desc        = str_desc,
         args        = vars(args)
     )

+    # Now create a different derived class --
+    # This will still add to the global state
+    class E(S):
+        """
+        A new derived class with different state -- this is still added to the same global space
+        """

+        def __init__(self, arg, *args, **kwargs):
+            """
+            Constructor
+            """
+            if 'randomFact' not in arg.keys():
+                arg['randomFact']   = "Vogon poetry is the third worst poetry in the universe." self.state_create(
+            {
+                'Vogons': {
+                    'desc'          :   'Slug-like but vaguely humanoid',
+                    'preferredJob'  :   'Galactic bureaucrats',
+                    'randomFact'    :   arg['randomFact'],
+                    'note':     {
+                        'additional':   'Vogons are the worst marksmen in the galaxy.', 'source':   {
+                            'name':    'Marvin the Paranoid Android'
+                        }
+                    }
+                }
+            },
+            *args, **kwargs)

+    class demo:
+        """Just an example class that as part of its initialization adds to state
+        """
+        def __init__(self, arg, *args, **kwargs):
+            """example class constructor

+            Args:
+                arg ([type]): some unspecified type arg input
+            """
+            self.newState       = E(arg, *args, **dict(kwargs, useGlobalState = True))
+            print(self.newState('/this/desc'))

+    example = demo(
+                {
+                    'randomFact' : "Vogon poetry is the third worst poetry in the universe" }, name = "example"
+            )

+    if len(args.test):
+        if args.test == 'tree':
+            print(state.T)
+        else:
+            print(json.dumps(state.as_dict(node = args.test)))

     if len(args.msg):
         d_control = state.internalctl_process(request = json.loads(args.msg))